Kane & Lynch: Dead Men

 Kane & Lynch: Dead Men is a 2007 third-person shooter video game developed by IO Interactive and published by Eidos Interactive in North America and PAL regions, and Spike in Japan, for Microsoft Windows, PlayStation 3 and Xbox 360.
 The mobile phone version was developed by Kiloo and published by Eidos Mobile.

-The game was received with mixed to average reviews, and spawned a sequel, Kane & Lynch 2: Dog Days.
+The game was received with mixed reviews, and spawned a sequel, Kane & Lynch 2: Dog Days.
 As of January 11, 2008, the game has sold over 1 million copies.

 Gameplay

 A screenshot of Kane & Lynch: Dead Men.
 Kane is armed with a SG 552 carbine while taking cover behind a TMPD squad car during a combat sequence.

 In campaign mode the player controls Kane.
 The player is accompanied by Lynch, and sometimes other hired mercenaries.
 Co-op mode is available, in which the second player controls Lynch.
-Though almost identical to Kane's style of gameplay, Lynch has short bursts of aggression in which he hallucinates nearly all AI characters are police, some sporting an animal's head.
+Though almost identical to Kane's style of gameplay, Lynch has short bursts of aggression in which he hallucinates nearly all non-playable characters are police, some sporting an animal's head.
 Lynch carries a shotgun and a revolver as side arm, while Kane carries an assault rifle and standard pistol, though it is possible to swap weapons.
 Additional weapons such as grenades, sniper rifles and carbines can be picked up, which can be swapped between allies.
 The player can take cover by standing next to a wall, and can blindfire.
 While having hired mercenaries, the player can issue orders such as follow, move to a specific position, or attack.